 Opening hours: Tokyo Metropolitan Government open daily 9.30am-11pm, World Trade Center Building open daily 10am-8.30pm (last admission 20:00)

 Tokyo Imperial Palace is the main residence of the Emperor of Japan.
-Except on Jan 2 and Dec 23 (Emperor’s Birthday), the palace buildings and inner gardens are not open to the public.
+Except on Jan 2 and Dec 23 (Emperor’s Birthday), the palace buildings and inner gardens are not actually open to the public.
 Only on both specific dates, visitors are able to enter the inner palace grounds and see the members of the Imperial Family, who make several public appearances on a balcony.
-The Imperial Palace East Gardens are a part of the inner palace area and are open to the public.
+The Imperial Palace East Gardens are open to the public.

 Getting there by Subway: Tokyo Metro Marunouchi Line – Tokyo Station; Toei Subway Mita Line – Ōtemachi Station